Ernest Renan: Continuation of scholarly career: social views

 In his book on St. Paul, as in the Apostles, he shows his concern with the larger social life, his sense of fraternity, and a revival of the democratic sentiment which had inspired L'Avenir de la Science.
 In 1869, he presented himself as the candidate of the liberal opposition at the parliamentary election for Meaux.
 While his temper had become less aristocratic, his liberalism had grown more tolerant.
 On the eve of its dissolution, Renan was half prepared to accept the Empire, and, had he been elected to the Chamber of Deputies, he would have joined the group of l'Empire liberal, but he was not elected.
-A year later, war was declared with Germany; the Empire was abolished, and Napoleon III became an exile.
+A year later, war was declared with Germany; the Second Empire was abolished, and Napoleon III became an exile.
 The Franco-Prussian War was a turning-point in Renan's history.
 Germany had always been to him the asylum of thought and disinterested science.
 Now, he saw the land of his ideal destroy and ruin the land of his birth; he beheld the German no longer as a priest, but as an invader.